samabos/locator/README.md

 3. Download the source code as a ZIP file from the email attachment.
 4. Open Visual Studio.
 Go to "File" > "Open" > "Project/Solution."
 Select the project folder from the extracted ZIP download.
 5. In Visual Studio, go to "Build" > "Build Solution" to compile the application.
-6. After a successful build, press F5 run the application.
+6. After a successful build, press F5 to run the application.
 7. A web browser will open, and you can access the application.
 8. Enter an address in the search box and click "Search" to retrieve location results.
 9. Click on a location result to view the 10 closest locations on the map.